-Executive Services: The Firm works with third-party business partners that are able to provide liquidity solutions for our clients who receive equity grants as part of their corporate compensation plan.
+Concentrated Portfolio Solutions: The Firm works with third-party business partners and/or sub-advisers that are able to provide liquidity solutions for our clients who receive equity grants as part of their corporate compensation plan.
 These services include: 1) tax-managed portfolio transition services, 2) hedging services, and 3) exchange fund solutions.

 Consulting Services for Wealth Advisory Clients: The Firm provides a full suite of consulting services to our Wealth Advisory Clients.
 These services include: 1) investment policy statement design and implementation, 2) strategic asset allocation and portfolio design, 3) investment strategy and manager due diligence and selection, 4) portfolio transition analysis and execution, 5) portfolio monitoring and reporting, 6) consolidated performance reporting, and 7) quarterly reporting including macro-economic and capital markets updates.
-All such services are typically provided to clients as part of the Wealth Advisory or investment management fees they pay to us.
+All such services are typically provided to clients as part of the Wealth Advisory or investment management fees they pay to us, unless another arrangement is mutually agreed with the recipient of any such services.